CubeTures/BuckshotRoulette/notes/notes.md

 - At new round, both player's state needs to be updated
   - Send player who revived first?
+- Broadcast when player is handcuffed and released from handcuffed
+- Broadcast when reload how many of each

 s h d
 0 0 1